-In 2023 the board of directors held eleven (11) regular meetings, one reorganizational meeting and three (3) audit meetings.
-Attendance ranged from a low of 73% to high of 100% attendance, with only two (2) members being excused for attending less than the required minimum.
+In 2024 the board of directors held eleven (11) regular meetings, one reorganizational meeting and three (3) audit meetings.
+Attendance ranged from a low of 63% to high of 100% attendance with all members having attended the required minimum required attendance.
+No board member violated the board attendance policy.